 The Best Crate For Australian Shepherds

-The best create for Australian Shepherds is made from Midwest Homes.
+The best crate for Australian Shepherds is made from Midwest Homes.
 It weighs 35 pounds and is made out of metal.
 The dimensions of the crate are 42 length x 28 width x 30 height inches.
-Plus, it has a divider which you can use to adjust the size of the crate for best comfort.
+Plus, it has a divider that you can use to adjust the size of the crate for the best comfort.

 Are Australian Shepherds Clingy?